Adirondack Architecture

-Adirondack architecture refers to the rugged architectural style generally associated with the Great Camps within the Adirondack Mountains area in New York.
-The builders of these camps used native building materials and sited their buildings within an irregular wooded landscape.
-These camps for the wealthy were built to provide a primitive, rustic appearance while avoiding the problems of in-shipping materials from elsewhere.
+Adirondack is a rugged architectural style associated with the Great Camps within the Adirondack Mountains area in New York, United States.
+These camps were built using native building materials and sited within an irregular wooded landscape.
+Camps for the wealthy were built to provide a primitive, rustic appearance while avoiding the problems of in-shipping materials from elsewhere.

 Elements

 Elements such as whole, split, or peeled logs, bark, roots, and burls, along with native granite fieldstone, were used to build interior and exterior components.
 Massive fireplaces and chimneys built of cut stone are also common within the Great Camp architecture.
 The use of native building materials was not only for promoting a natural appearance, but also to avoid the expense of transporting conventional building materials into a remote location.

 Influences

 The style drew upon Swiss chalet architecture, which had been introduced to America by Andrew Jackson Downing around 1850.
 Log construction was popularized by Downing's protégé, Calvert Vaux, in his pattern book Villas and Cottages in 1857.
 Downing's design principles emphasized utility, structural expression, and conformity to natural surroundings.
 The building form was influenced by Stick style, but using log framing instead of dimensional lumber to express the structural system of the buildings.
 Charles Eastlake's book Hints on Household Taste in Furniture, Upholstery and other Details also influenced the Adirondack rustic style.
 Interior decorations such as rustic and Mission Style furniture, mounted trophies of fish and game, Japanese fans and screens, and American Indian artifacts were influenced by Eastlake's ideas.

 Camp Santanoni, Newcomb, New York, built for Robert C. Pruyn of Albany, was the first Adirondack camp to be comprehensively designed as a unit by a professional architect, Robert Henderson Robertson of New York, who designed the Main Camp Complex.